h15200/notes/dataStructures.md

 ## Hash Table

-A tash table is an array of data where the index of the data is built in to the key.
+A hash table is an array of data where the index of the data is built in to the key.
 Ex- database of users.
 User's first name as ASCI values added up, then modulo by a number might return the index.
 Since it's relatively easy to get the index, it is considered constant time O(1) and very efficient.